SaadCodes247/World-Health-Organisation-Life-Expectancy-Predictor/README.md

 2. Model2, which predicts life expectancy by excluding features that are more geographically sensitive for countries that may wish not to use model1, as explained in the task above.

-3. A report titled Sensitive Model Considerations that details your reasons for why some features may be more sensitive and better to exclude in Model2.
+3. A report titled Non-Sensitive Model Considerations that details your reasons for why some features may be more sensitive and better to exclude in Model2.